 The Financial Section has audited financial statements for city operations, as well as notes and management’s discussion and analysis (MD&A).

-For example, in Austin’s CAFR, we can see the city’s consolidated government-wide financial statements a few pages into the MD&A:
+For example, in Austin’s CAFR, we can see the city’s consolidated government-wide financial statements on page 34 of 308.

 The CAFR will contain separate financial statements (which may or may not be audited) for various major city funds.
 Among them will be a “General Fund,” which is the city government’s primary operating fund.

-You’ll find the General Fund under “Schedule of Revenues, Expenditures, and Changes in Fund Balances.”
+You’ll find the General Fund under “Schedule of Revenues, Expenditures, and Changes in Fund Balances” on page 148.
 The General Fund gives you a good sense of how the city makes money vs. spends money.